roy-dela-torre/spark-yes/README.md

 ## Description

-**Theme Template** is a modern, developer-focused WordPress theme designed for flexibility and customization.
-Inspired by Shopify’s `theme.liquid` structure, it offers a modular layout, reusable components, and follows current best practices—all while staying lightweight and efficient.
+**Theme Template** is a modern, developer-focused WordPress theme built for flexibility and customization.
+Inspired by Shopify’s `theme.liquid` structure, it features a modular layout, reusable components, and follows current best practices—all while remaining lightweight and efficient.

-Perfect for blogs, business sites, or portfolios, this theme provides a solid foundation without unnecessary bloat.
+Ideal for blogs, business sites, or portfolios, this theme provides a solid foundation without unnecessary bloat.
 It’s compatible with popular plugins and optimized for speed and SEO.

 ---